-The Rochester City School District (RCSD or District) had committed to a 20-year plan to provide scheduled maintenance to schools on a consistent basis.
+The Rochester City School District (RCSD or District) had committed to a 20-year plan to provide scheduled maintenance to its school buildings on a consistent basis.
 That obligation, however, was compromised by statutory limits on the City of Rochester's bonding capacity.
 The inability to sustain the needed maintenance is compounded by needed updates to bring the learning environments to the 21st century standards comparable to neighboring suburban districts.

-The RCSD operates 48 school buildings, with nearly half exceeding 75 years of age.
+The RCSD currently operates 46 school buildings (31 elementary and 15 lower and upper secondary schools), with nearly half exceeding 75 years of age.
 Given the number and average age of the RCSD building portfolio, there is a real Operations & Maintenance demand on the RCSD annual budget.
 While none of the schools present dangerous conditions to students or the community, the RCSD has an obligation to assure the long-term maintenance as a public investment - and - the delivery of a quality education for each student.
-The RSMP Phase II 'student-based' program initiatives include: